 The Bryan School of Business & Economics offers two undergraduate online degree completion programs: B.S in Business Administration with a concentration in Business Studies and a B.S in Information Systems & Supply Chain Management with a concentration in Supply Chain Management.
 Both programs afford students the ability to complete all degree requirements online with asynchronous delivery and offer the opportunity to pursue Disciplinary Honors.

 The Department of Public Health Education offers a B.S in Public Health with a concentration in Health Studies.
 Our online degree completion program allows students to complete all degree requirements online and provides enriching academic opportunities for students to pursue the distinction of Disciplinary Honors.

-The College of Arts and Sciences offers two online degree programs: a B.A. in Liberal Studies with concentrations in Humanities, Social Sciences, and Professional Studies and a B.A. in Philosophy.
-Both online degree completion programs allow students to complete all degree requirements online and offer the option to pursue Disciplinary Honors.
+The College of Arts and Sciences offers three online degree programs: a B.A. in History, a B.A. in Liberal Studies with concentrations in Humanities, Social Sciences, and Professional Studies, and a B.A. in Philosophy.
+These online degree completion programs allow students to complete all degree requirements online and offer the option to pursue Disciplinary Honors.